mrbelowski/r3e_crewchief_v3/README.txt

 Changelog
 ---------
-Version 3.9.0: Fixed Raceroom engine temp baseline data collection (should fix false positives); Allow gap requests to be read for gaps > 1 minute; Tweaked brake damage levels; Driver name mapping enhancements (can now have multiple lastname spellings map to the same sound file); Added pre-start procedure messages (some more work to do here and some known issues / limitations); Added overtake and being overtaken messages; Some re-ordering of message priorities; Added optional alternate radio beeps (with no actual beeps) - select the "use_alternate_beeps" to enable this - thanks to Georg Ortner for these; Don't play gap messages if the car they're referring to has been overtaken; Added more driver names.
+Version 3.9.0: Fixed Raceroom engine temp baseline data collection (should fix false positives); Allow gap requests to be read for gaps > 1 minute; Tweaked brake damage levels; Driver name mapping enhancements (can now have multiple lastname spellings map to the same sound file); Added pre-start procedure messages (PCars only for now - some more work to do here and some known issues / limitations); Added overtake and being overtaken messages; Some re-ordering of message priorities; Added optional alternate radio beeps (with no actual beeps) - select the "use_alternate_beeps" to enable this - thanks to Georg Ortner for these; Don't play gap messages if the car they're referring to has been overtaken; Added more driver names.
 This version requires a new sound pack.

 Version 3.8.6: Ignore cars which haven't completed a lap when checking for pit exit clear (prevents car sitting in pit lane at start of a session triggering messages); Tweaked sector time reports in race; Fixed resource leak in UDP connection handler; some internal refactoring; Added options to disable brake, suspension, or all damage reports.
 New sound pack not required, but recommended for this version (sounds_3.8f or sounds_lo_fi_3.8f).